Dr Danica Summerlin

 Profile

-I joined the department of History in 2016.
+I joined the University of Sheffield in 2016.
 Prior to that, I studied at the universities of Durham and Cambridge.
 I then spent 4 years as a wandering post-doc, split between two years in Munich at the Stephan Kuttner Institute for Medieval Canon Law and the Monumenta Germaniae Historica, thanks to the Leverhulme Trust’s Study Abroad programme, and two years at University College, London, as a British Academy Post-doctoral Fellow in their Department of History.

 Research interests